-The Portmir “Heritage” Foundation is a voluntary sector organisation based in Birmingham, Britain and founded by British-Paharis to document and celebrate the cultural heritage of our grandparents, especially as that heritage now takes shape in Britain.
+The Portmir Heritage Foundation is a voluntary sector organisation based in Britain and founded by British Azad Kashmiris to document and celebrate the cultural heritage of Jammu & Kashmir and neighbouring areas in the Western Himalaya.

-If you tried to locate this area on a map, you’d quickly realise that you’re dealing with a contested space.
-The simple thing to do would be to point at a globe, and say, “yup, this area is somewhere between India and Pakistan, right up there in the Himalayan mountains of the subcontinent”!
+If our readers tried to locate Jammu & Kashmir on a map, they’d quickly realise that they’re dealing with a contested political space (the Kashmir Conflict).
+The simple thing to do would be to point at a globe, and say, “this area is somewhere between India and Pakistan, right up there in the Himalayan mountains of South Asia.”

 No big deal.

-Except to say, the wider area’s history predates the emergence of the modern Republics of Pakistan, India and Afghanistan by centuries, if not by millenia.
-The fact that there’s a conflict over parts of this region, means saying someone is ‘Indian’ or ‘Pakistani’ doesn’t shed any light on the culture of the people who live between Indian and Pakistani checkpoints and borders.
-Neither does it tell you anything about how the people perceive themselves and how their forbears perceived themselves centuries earlier.
-Worse still, the actual territories in dispute involve a third ‘identity’, namely that of ‘Jammu & Kashmir’ which is not straightforward at all.
+Except to say, the history of the Pahari cultural sphere predates the emergence of the modern Republics of Pakistan, India and Afghanistan by centuries, if not by millenia.
+The fact that there’s conflict over parts of this region, means saying someone is ‘Indian’ or ‘Pakistani’ does not shed light on the culture of the people living between Indian and Pakistani military checkpoints and closed borders.
+How the people perceive themselves and how their forbears perceived themselves centuries earlier is an altogether different proposition.
+Worse, the actual territories in dispute involve a third identity, namely that of Kashmir which is not straightforward at all.

-You’ve probably heard of the Kashmir Conflict and the fight of ordinary Kashmiris to create their own independent country, but you probably don’t know anything about the huge cultural diversity of the ‘country’ you’ve taken for granted as ‘Kashmir’.
-The actual “Kashmiris” separated between the Indian-Pakistani ‘LOC’, (“Line of Control”) or the physical border between India and Pakistan – belong to the Pahari-cultural-sphere.
+Our readers have probably heard of the Kashmir Conflict and the fight of ordinary Kashmiris to create an independent country, free from Pakistan and India, but they probably don’t know anything about the huge cultural diversity of the country they call Kashmir.
+Kashmiris separated between the Indian-Pakistani LOC, (“Line of Control”) or the imposed physical border between India and Pakistan – belong to the Pahari-cultural-sphere.
 Jammu & Kashmir comprises 5 cultural spheres, the Pahari cultural sphere is one very rich sphere that extends beyond the borders of the State.
 Ethnic Paharis like Britons (English, Welsh, Irish, Scottish) have multiple identities.

-We do try our best to steer clear of the polarising aspects of this unfortunate status quo without shying away from stating the truth.
+Our contributers try their best to steer clear of the polarising aspects of this unfortunate status quo without shying away from stating the truth.